stan-roelofs/Gandalf/README.md

 cmake --build . --config Release
 ```

+Note: OpenGL needs to be installed in order to compile.
 Note: Compiling as Release or RelWithDebInfo is recommended.
 The STL containers used by the emulator can be extremely slow in Debug mode because of iterator debugging.

 ## Accuracy